i5h1/i5h1.github.io/_drafts/2018-01-01-serialized-objects-in-unity3D.md

 ["Serialization is the automatic process of transforming data structures or object states into a format that Unity can store and reconstruct later."](https://docs.unity3d.com/Manual/script-Serialization.html)

-Serialization is a basic feature of [.NET](https://docs.microsoft.com/en-us/dotnet/standard/serialization/) applications and therefore at the very core of Unity3D (Still there is a difference between .NET serialization and Unity's serialization system).
-Everything in Unity3D gets serialized at one point or another.
-Every Object, Texture, Scene you Create, Instantiate, Copy, Delete, Edit gets serialized so it's current state can be saved and send to the Memory, Storage, Database, or else.
+Serialization is a basic feature of [.NET](https://docs.microsoft.com/en-us/dotnet/standard/serialization/) applications and therefore at the very core of Unity3D, but there is still a difference between .NET serialization and Unity's serialization system.
+Why serialization is so important is simply explained by the fact that everything in Unity3D gets serialized at one point or another.
+Every Object, Texture, Scene you Create, Instantiate, Copy, Delete, Edit gets serialized so it's current state can be saved and send to the Memory, Storage, Database, or elsewhere for further processing.

-So serialization is performed to convert the state of an object into a form (Binary or XML) that can be saved or transported over the Network or over to different applications.
+So basically serialization is performed to convert the state of an object into a form (Binary or XML) that can be saved or transported over the Network or over to different applications.

 #### Here are some examples of serialized data in Unity3D: